bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 ### Install

-To install the PostgreSQL 9.3 you need to install the `postgres-9.3` package:
+To install PostgreSQL 11 you need to install the `postgres-11` package:

-* Run the following command line: `sudo aptitude install postgresql-9.3`
+* Run the following command line: `sudo aptitude install postgresql-11`
 * If needed, type your Ubuntu user password
 * Type _**Enter**_ to confirm that you want to continue installation